Wheels & tires for all 2nd gen Tundra builds

 Factory Toyota Tundra wheel specs

 If you’re looking to save a buck, factory wheels are always an option.
 There’s a .5mm difference in center bore, 110mm pre-2014 and 110.5mm post-2014.
 However, wheels are still compatible between the two.
 The slight discrepancy is likely just a manufacturing tolerance.
-Throw some 2.5 wheels on your 2nd.
+Throwsome 2.5 wheels on your 2nd.

 All years 2007 and up have a 5x150mm lug pattern and m14x1.5 thread pitch lug nuts.
 Lug nut torque on aluminum wheels is 97 ft-lbs while steel wheels take 154 ft-lbs (or 2.6 and 4.0 ugga duggas, respectively).